papomail/Daily_QA_UCLH/dqa.md

 ##  Notes

-* Allowi 10s recovery between the dynamic scans acquisitions.
+* Allow 10s recovery between the dynamic scans acquisitions.
 * Every time a phantom is positioned, wait for a couple of minutes before starting the acquisition to allow the fluid to stop moving inside the phantom.
 * Check that the correct coil elements are selected (if necessary unclick smart coil selection).
 * In the Geometry tab set ‘Homogeneity correction=none‘ and ‘Clear=No’ to reduce smoothing/filtering of signal.